About me

 Open science is a practice that makes scientific research publicly accessible to anyone, hence is highly beneficial.
 Given that an increasing number of deep learning-based vulnerability detection approaches are explored, we exhaustively search the literature in this area and comprehensively investigate the four integral aspects of open science: availability, executability, reproducibility, and replicability.

-An empirical study that evaluates and compares state-of-the-art memory error vulnerability detectors against publicly available benchmark datasets of C/C++ programs, with case studies to gain in-depth explanations of successes and failures of individual tools.
+Memory error vulnerabilities have been consequential and several well-known, open-source memory error vulnerability detectors exist, built on static and/or dynamic code analysis.
+In this project, we conduct an empirical study that evaluates and compares state-of-the-art memory error vulnerability detectors against publicly available benchmark datasets of C/C++ programs, with case studies to gain in-depth explanations of successes and failures of individual tools.